MlkMahmud/YelpCamp/README.md

 # YelpCamp

-My first ever CRUD application, YelpCamp is basically Yelp, but for Camp sites.
+My first ever CRUD application.
 This application was built primarily to better my understanding of server-side rendering and interfacing with a non-relational database.

 ## Screenshots